mahendrapaipuri/ceems/website/docs/00-introduction.md

 :::important[Note]

-Currently, only SLURM and Openstack are supported as a resource managers.
-In future support for Kubernetes will be added.
+Currently, only SLURM and Openstack are supported as resource managers.
+A future support for Kubernetes will be added.

 :::